Part 9: How To Answer Comprehension Questions

 What’s a comprehension section?

-A comprehension section is where you are given a feature article, an extract from a novel or short story, or a poem that you haven’t seen before.
-You need to read the text and then answer a series of questions on it.
+In a comprehensive section, you’re given a feature article, an extract from a novel or short story, or a poem that you haven’t seen before.
+You need to read the text and then answer a series of questions about it.

 Some questions will be multiple choice, others will be written.
-The questions will be worth different marks and will require different length answers.
+The questions will be worth different marks and will require different lengths of answers.

 What’s the point of comprehension questions?

-Remember how in Part 3 of this Guide we discussed comprehension and how well you interpreted information from a text?
+Remember how in Part 3 of this Guide we discussed how comprehension measures how well you interpret information from a text?

-Well, a comprehension section tests those skills.
-The questions are designed to see how well you have read and processed (called parsing) the information and ideas in the text.
+Well, a comprehension section tests exactly that.
+The questions are designed to see how well you have read and understood (also known as parsing) the information and ideas in the text.

-Obviously, comprehension questions assess how well you have comprehended a text.
-But they also assess how well you can turn your findings into responses and arguments.
+While comprehension questions assess how well you have comprehended a text, they also assess how well you can turn your findings into responses and arguments.

 Throughout your study of English in high school, you’ll need to demonstrate your ability to read texts and produce critical responses to them.
-The comprehension questions you answer in Years 7 & 8 are introducing you to that.
+The comprehension questions you answer in Years 7 & 8 introduce you to that.

-As you likely know, when you are in Years 7 and 9, you’ll have to answer comprehension questions for NAPLAN.
+As you may know, in Years 7 and 9, you’ll have to answer comprehension questions for NAPLAN.

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-read-the-questions